Whoaa512/starred/README.md

 - [goproxyio/goproxy](https://github.com/goproxyio/goproxy) - A global proxy for Go modules.
 - [alajmo/sake](https://github.com/alajmo/sake) - :robot: sake is a task runner for local and remote hosts
 - [cheat/cheat](https://github.com/cheat/cheat) - cheat allows you to create and view interactive cheatsheets on the command-line.
 It was designed to help remind *nix system administrators of options for commands that they use frequently, but not fre
-- [bytebase/bytebase](https://github.com/bytebase/bytebase) - The GitHub/GitLab for database DevOps.
-World's most advanced database DevOps and CI/CD for Developer, DBA and Platform Engineering teams.
+- [bytebase/bytebase](https://github.com/bytebase/bytebase) - The GitHub/GitLab for database DevSecOps.
+World's most advanced database DevSecOps solution for Developer, Security, DBA and Platform Engineering teams.
 - [evrone/go-clean-template](https://github.com/evrone/go-clean-template) - Clean Architecture template for Golang services
 - [sethvargo/ratchet](https://github.com/sethvargo/ratchet) - A tool for securing CI/CD workflows with version pinning.
 - [tetratelabs/wazero](https://github.com/tetratelabs/wazero) - wazero: the zero dependency WebAssembly runtime for Go developers